 Writing about people, place, journeys.

-I’m an award-winning journalist and British author interested in literary non-fiction, history, and travel writing.
+I’m a British journalist and author interested in literary non-fiction, history, and travel writing.
 I work closely with translators and interpreters, and collaborate often with photographers and filmmakers.

 A passion for stories in overlooked places.